EhsanKia/keypirinha-plugins/keypirinha-launchy/README.md

 2. Restart Keypirinha to load the plugin.
 3. Open Keypirinha and type `Configure Launchy`.
 This will open the plugin configuration file for editing in Notepad.
 4. Follow the instructions in the configuration file to add directories to the Keypirinha catalogue.
-5. ***Optional:*** *This plugin uses the same configuration file format as the orginal Launchy.
-You can copy your existing Launchy configuration directly over to the plugin.* <br>
+5. ***Optional:*** *Copy your existing Launchy configuration directly over to the plugin.
+This is possible because the plugin uses the same configuration file format as the orginal Launchy.* <br>
   Find launchy.ini (under `%appdata%\Launchy`) and copy the content of the `[directories]` section.
 6. Open Keypirinha and type `Refresh Catalogue`.
 7. Done!
 The Keypirinha catalogue should now be populated with the additional items specified in the configuration file.